carpentries-incubator/geospatial-python/_episodes/02-intro-vector-data.md

   * Data storage can be very efficient compared to rasters

 The downsides of vector data include:
-  * potential loss of detail compared to raster
+  * Potential loss of detail compared to raster
-  * potential bias in datasets - what didn't get recorded?
+  * Potential bias in datasets - what didn't get recorded?
   * Calculations involving multiple vector layers need to do math on the geometry as well as the attributes, so can be slow compared to raster math.